 The meta title and meta description is what potential customers will see displayed in the search results.
 The title appears in the title bar and tab of your browser, as well.
 Ideally, each title should be unique to the page, and less than 600 pixels in width.

-Page titles are one of the strongest on-page SEO ranking factors, so you’ll want to include your primary keyword in each page’s title tag.
+Page titles are a very strong on-page SEO ranking factor, so you’ll want to include your primary keyword in each page’s title tag.
 But titles also need to stand out in the SERPs and encourage clicks, so keep them useful and descriptive.

 When possible, go beyond your product name and your brand.
 Juice up your title tags to increase your click-through rate (CTR) by using enticing adjectives or emphasize customer pain points that your content solves.